-I found Dillon’s Distillers on Instagram, the beauty of their branding gifts heavily to this social media marketing strategy.
-I was searching for wineries to visit when I’d be in the area for a wedding but quickly set my mind on visiting Dillon’s.
+I found Dillon’s Distillers on Instagram while searching for wineries to visit when I’d be in the area for a wedding but quickly set my mind on visiting Dillon’s.

 If you were able to reach into a old photo of Hemingway and pry the gin from his hand, it might have tasted like our Unfiltered Gin 22.
 Why?
 Because he didn’t do, or drink, anything half glass or without flavour and nor do we….Let this gin take you back to a time when things were done right and appreciated by people who grabbed large animals by the horns — heck, you might even run into Hemingway on your yacht.

 We also tasted their vodka which technically they’re not allowed to call vodka since it’s created using the region’s wine grapes and not grains.

 Pick up a bottle and you won’t find the word vodka anywhere, but you’ll never notice the difference.

 After the hard stuff, we gave our palette a rest with their liqueurs.

 The limoncello and strawberry gin were my favorites but the rose gin was also a unique flavor I hadn’t had anything similar to before.